zer011b/fdtd3d/README.md

 # fdtd3d

-This is an open-source implementation of FDTD Maxwell's equations solver for different dimensions (1, 2 or 3) with support of concurrency (MPI/OpenMP) if required.
-The key idea is building of solver for your specific needs with different components, i.e. concurrency support, parallel buffer types, specific dimension and others.
+This is an open-source implementation of FDTD Maxwell's equations solver for different dimensions (1, 2 or 3) with support of concurrency (MPI/OpenMP/Cuda) if required.
+The key idea is building of solver for your specific needs with different components, i.e. concurrency support with enabled MPI, OpenMP or GPU support, parallel buffer types, specific dimension and others.

 For additional info on current project development status and future plans check issues and milestones.

 # Build Process

 Build is done using cmake.
-Although, there are build and run scripts you could find useful.
+Also there are build and run scripts you could find useful.

 ## Release Build